 Many of the finance blogger community have taken part in the past and 2022 with the Cost-of-Living crisis is going to be the biggest year ever.
 We can make a huge difference with our combined audiences giving to our local food banks.
 We know it works and have decided to run the same campaign again this year.

 What is the reverse advent calendar?

 Rather than the traditional opening of a door every day and taking a chocolate or beauty item, the reverse calendar adds a food item to a basket/bag every day for a whole month.
-I like to create a big food hamper packed with essential groceries.
-You are giving a months worth of items rather than consuming the yourself.
+I like to create a big food hamper packed with essential groceries plus a few treats.
+You are giving a month’s worth of items rather than consuming them yourself.

 Now is a great time to start

-Food banks obviously need food all the time, but its going to be more helpful to them to get the food to them early December.
+Food banks obviously need food all the time, but it’s going to be more helpful to them to get the food to them in early December.
 This gives them plenty of time to organise their Christmas food bundles.